FloskelSalomon/quapos/README.md

 - Separate multi-channel images and save them as `.tif` file format ([fiji/imageJ software](https://imagej.net/software/fiji/downloads) is recommended since automated [imagej macro scripts](https://forum.image.sc/t/macro-in-batch-processing-to-split-channel-and-save-single-channel-image/26426/2) are available).
     - Note: If several technical replicates per biological replicate are acquired it is recommended to add this information to the file name (e.g., all images of animal 13 get the tag `-biological-replicate-13` in their filename).
 This will make it possible to add a column with the corresponding biological replicate to the dataframe and group the data by that column later.
 - Store image data for analysis in a folder
-- Extract feauters, to extract features from unprocessed images QuaPOS-LM provides the following workflow:
+- To extract features from unprocessed images QuaPOS-LM provides the following workflow:
     - background subtraction (top-hat-filter)
     - intensity normalisation
     - label prediction
-    - extract features
+    - feature extraction
 - Process the dataset
     - Rescale size features
     - Filter the dataset (remove inf values and filter 5- and 95-percentiles)
     - Calculate average values (if applicable, for biological and technical replicates)
     - Add additional features (e.g., number of POS labels, and summed POS volume)
-- Statistical data analysis
+- Perform statistical data analysis

 ### 5 System requirements
 The provided code was written in Python (3.9.16) [jupyter-lab](https://github.com/jupyterlab/jupyterlab) (3.6.1).
 The provided notebooks were heavily tested in Windows 10.
 The pixel classifier was trained and applied to image data using [APOC](https://github.com/haesleinhuepf/apoc).
-The notebooks rely on different software packagaes from [devbio-napari](https://github.com/haesleinhuepf/devbio-napari) (version 0.8.1 was used here) which was installed in a virtual environment using [mamba/miniforge](https://github.com/conda-forge/miniforge#mambaforge) (1.1.0).
+The notebooks rely on different software packages from [devbio-napari](https://github.com/haesleinhuepf/devbio-napari) (version 0.8.1 was used here) which was installed in a virtual environment using [mamba/miniforge](https://github.com/conda-forge/miniforge#mambaforge) (1.1.0).
 Additionally, [seaborn](https://github.com/mwaskom/seaborn) (> 0.13.2) is required to compute various plots.
 A RAM of at least 8 GB is recommended.
 Some packages could require a graphics card, if you run into any troubles please refer to [devbio-napari](https://github.com/haesleinhuepf/devbio-napari).

 ### 6 Installation guide
 You can install all software packages using conda/mamba.
 If you have not used conda before, please read [this guide first](https://biapol.github.io/blog/mara_lampert/getting_started_with_mambaforge_and_python/readme.html).
 Afterwards, you can create a new environment by entering the following command into your prompt: